Learn/Documentation

 • Session filter — restrict the strategy to specific market hours

-• Max consecutive losses — pause automatically after N losses in a row
+• Max consecutive losses — pause or alert after N losses in a row when configured

 • Trailing stop — follow price movement and lock in profits